Drawn to the Rhythm

-"Drawn to the Rhythm" is the third single from Sarah McLachlan's album Solace.
+"Drawn to the Rhythm" is the third single and opening track from Sarah McLachlan's album Solace.
 It was released on 7 February 1992, by Nettwerk in Canada.
 The song reached number one on the RPM Cancon chart.

-The single includes two versions of "Drawn to the Rhythm" - live acoustic from MuchMusic and album mix - as well as a live version of "Gloomy Sunday" which was recorded on 18 October 1991, at the Discovery Theatre, Vancouver.
+The single includes two versions of "Drawn to the Rhythm" — live acoustic from MuchMusic and album mix — as well as a live version of "Gloomy Sunday" which was recorded on 18 October 1991, at the Discovery Theatre, Vancouver.

 The music video for this song was directed by Sarah McLachlan herself.
+Unlike her other videos for the album, she didn't appear nude in it.